 Earthquake damage to land and infrastructure alongside the Heathcote River has led to increased severity of flooding.

-23 November 2017: The Council agreed to a set of flood mitigation options for the Heathcote River, including rolling out the Flood Intervention Policy in the catchment.
+In November 2017 the Council agreed to a set of flood mitigation options for the Heathcote River, including rolling out the Flood Intervention Policy in the catchment.
 Read the Newsline story(external link).

 The Flood Intervention Policy was put in place by the Council in December 2015.
 The policy offers assistance to property owners who've had frequent above-floor flooding, where their flooding has been worsened by the earthquakes, and they will not benefit in a timely manner from planned flood mitigation schemes.